 Too many orgasms..

-I then noticed that after having an orgasm, it would normally take me at least a day, but often several days, before I would be interested in sex again.
+I then noticed that after having an orgasm, it normally took me at least a day, but often several days, before I was interested in sex again.

-And my erections would also be practically non-existent during the same period.
+And my erections were also practically non-existent during the same period.